 When my father announced in 1976—rather abruptly—that we were going to be moving away from Guemes Island, and back to the Bay Area, it was as if an anvil had been dropped on my teenage head.
 I had just finished 10th grade, and was indeed the happiest I’d been in years.

 Since first living with my father in San Francisco at the age of eight, we had moved a total of five times over the course of under seven years.
 Guemes was the sixth place we’d lived, the third in Washington State.
-It was also the first place in all these years where my life finally had some stability and where I finally had several genuine and meaningful friendships.
+It was also the first place in all these years where my life finally had some stability and where I had managed to establish several genuine and meaningful friendships.
 At the core were my best friends, Tom and Ben.
 The three of us were a weird sort of nexus to a close-knit group of us who lived on Guemes Island, a quick five minute ferry boat ride from the Anacortes mainland.
 We were largely inseparable, and eventually, it would be because of that friendship that I was drawn to Seattle where I lived from 1981 to 2003.

 On Guemes, I had gotten bit by the acting bug, and—only weeks before— had been offered the roll of Nick Burns in the local Anacortes ACT production of the Herb Gardner play, A Thousand Clowns.
 It was—and still is today—among my favorite films.
 At that time, I had not been aware that it had originally been a play.
 This was to be the beginning of an entirely new chapter in my life, one that would have doubtlessly taken my life in an entirely different direction had we stayed on Guemes.
 We moved before the play even started rehearsals, and I never pursued acting again.